meperezcuello/dataviz-project-template-proposal/README.md

 ## Schedule of Deliverables
-Note: main tasks are worked on parallel, allowing multitasking and scalability of the project, since each task will be containerized, i.e., it is easier to debug and perform updates.
+**Note:** main tasks are worked on parallel, allowing multitasking and scalability of the project, since each task will be containerized, i.e., it is easier to debug and perform updates.
+The main tasks have "Estimated Deliverable Week:" on their paragraph.

 * **Data Manipulation:** create multiple methods which contains different data manipulation to assess the Questions/Task, the provided data is not properly formatted to visualize as all desired plots. **1 week**, Estimated Deliverable Week: **Week 7**